malefs/gatsby-starter-netlify-cms/src/pages/index.md

   blurbs:
     - image: /img/coffee-gear.png
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
+        We offer a small, but carefullyssssss curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
     - image: /img/tutorials.png
       text: >
         Love a great cup of coffee, but never knew how to make one?
 Bought a